-The bq2407x accepts inputs up to 28V without damage.
+The bq2407x accepts inputs up to 28 V without damage.
 Additionally, an overvoltage protection (OVP) circuit is implemented that shuts off the internal LDO and discontinues charging when $V{IN} > V{OVP}$ for a period long than $t{DGL(OVP)}$.
 When in OVP, the system output (OUT) is connected to the battery and PGOOD is high impedance.
-Once the OVP condition is removed, a new power on sequence starts (See the POWER ON section).
+Once the OVP condition is removed, a new power on sequence starts (see Power On).
 The safety timers are reset and a new charge cycle will be indicated by the \overline{CHG} output.